Slipping the boundaries

 Last finished:

 James Baldwin’s Giovanni’s Room*, for the new Chapters bookshop’s Romantic & Ruinous Book Club.
-This was my first book club in Berlin!
-The last proper one I attended was years ago at a London pub, where some fifteen of us just sat around a cluster of tables and chattered.
-At Chapters, we were free to take our seats at one of several small tables.
-Then, we were prompted with questions: first discussing them in our small groups before loosely ‘presenting’ what we talked about collectively to the room.
-This format, held in the hush of a bookshop after dark, did feel somewhat classroom-like, but from what I gathered, the bookshop was trying out a new format that night; usually, everybody sits around joined tables and speaks whenever they want to?
-Either way, it felt very rewarding to discuss a book I loved—so slim, so much contained within it!—with other readers.
+My first book club in Berlin!
+We were invited to take our seats at one of several small tables.
+Then we were prompted with questions: first discussing in our small groups before sharing what we talked about collectively to the room.
+This format, held in the hush of a bookshop after dark, did feel somewhat classroom-like, but it seems like the bookshop was trying out something different that night; usually, everybody sits around joined tables and speaks whenever they want to?
+Anyway, it felt very rewarding to speak to other readers about a novel I loved—so slim, so much contained within it!
 Interesting, too, to see how people bring their selves to the material.
-I, for one, rather identified with the ‘drifters’ in the book (who seem uncommitted even in their drifting), even as I found myself to be a little critical of them 😅
+I, for one, rather identified, with the ‘drifters’ in the book, who seem uncommitted even in their drifting… 😅

-The Little Virtues, Natalia Ginzburg (essays)*—really, a necessary manual for living.
-Found “Portrait of a Friend”, “Human Relationships”, and the concluding essay, from which the book is titled, particularly thought-provoking.
+The Little Virtues, Natalia Ginzburg (essays)* – Really, a necessary manual for living.
+Found “Portrait of a Friend”, “Human Relationships”, and the concluding essay—from which the book is titled and which considers how we are taught about money from childhood as a ‘little’ virtue arising from instincts of self-preservation rather than a ‘great’ virtue, arising from courage?—particularly thought-provoking.

-Rejection, Tony Tulathimutte (short fiction)—loved a couple of stories, others exhausted me: I’m sure they were meant to affect a reader so, and consequently I couldn’t read them in succession, breaks were needed between stories.
-I laughed out loud many times, but it felt like most of the stories didn’t edge beyond satire?
+Rejection, Tony Tulathimutte (short fiction) – Loved some of the stories, others exhausted me.
+I’m sure they were meant to affect a reader so, and consequently, I couldn’t read them in succession—I needed breaks between.
+I laughed out loud many times despite how bleak some of the stories were—but I also felt like they mostly didn’t edge beyond satire?

-Good and Evil and Other Stories, Samanta Schweblin (short fiction)*—was first introduced to her work in George Saunders’ newsletter.
-She has a spot on my ‘Favourite Writers’ list.
+Good and Evil and Other Stories, Samanta Schweblin (short fiction)* – I was first introduced to her story “A Fabulous Animal” in George Saunders’ Storyclub newsletter.
+It really helped me think through a short story I’m writing, and she has a spot on my ‘Favourite Writers’ list!

-Here’s an idea, just me testing the waters: I’ve been thinking that I would like to be part of a casual, probably irregular-timed, reading group: in-person in Berlin.
-We’ll discuss the book over a meal or drink, a picnic in warmer weather, maybe online when no other workaround is possible.
+I’ve been thinking that I would like to gather a small, casual, probably irregular-timed, reading group—in-person in Berlin.
+We’ll talk about a book over a meal or a drink, a picnic in warmer weather, maybe online when no other workaround is possible?
+Get in touch if you’re keen, thanks!

 –Emily